Photodynamic Therapy (PDT)

 What is Photodynamic therapy (PDT)?

 Photodynamic therapy (PDT) is a treatment that uses light to damage cancer cells or abnormal tissue.
-For PDT, there must be a light source (such as a laser) combined with a drug (called a "photosensitizer”) that makes the tissues sensitive to light.
+For PDT, a light source (such as a laser) is combined with a drug (called a "photosensitizer”) to make the tissues sensitive to light.
 Cancer cells are affected by photosensitizers more than normal cells are.

 How does PDT work?

-When a certain wavelength of light and a photosensitizer drug are combined, a form of oxygen is made.
-This form of oxygen is called an oxygen free radical.
-These oxygen free radicals kill cancer cells.
+When a certain wavelength of light and a photosensitizer drug are combined, an oxygen-free radical (a form of oxygen) is made.
+Oxygen-free radicals kill cancer cells.

 There are a few ways that PDT can kill cancer cells:

-- There are also indirect effects.
-There can be damage to blood vessels that give blood to the tumor, both during the treatment and after the treatment is over.
-This deprives tumor cells of oxygen and nutrients they need, causing cell death.
+- There can be damage to blood vessels that give blood to the tumor, both during the treatment and after the treatment is over.
+This takes away oxygen and nutrients from the tumor cells, causing cell death.

 - A new type of PDT is being studied, called photoimmunotherapy (PIT).
 In PIT, an immune protein delivers the photosynthesizer to cancer cells.
 PIT stimulates (revs up) your immune system to attack the cancer cells.